-- 1. Riders will be ranked according to ability and will be assigned "Mini", "Provisional Novice", "Novice" or "Expert" status. - 2.
-Experts and Novices will be awarded points and awards separately unless noted in the class description.
-For example, the first Expert-ranked rider in a combined Expert/Novice race earns first-place Expert points and awards: the first Novice-ranked rider in a combined Expert/Novice race earns first-place Novice points and awards regardless of overall finishing position. - 3.
-Novices finishing in the top 3 in any of their Sportsman classes at the Grand National Finals and/or in the top five in points in any class in any Region may be advanced to Expert status the following season.
+1. Riders will be ranked according to ability and will be assigned "Mini", "Provisional Novice", "Novice" or "Expert" status.

+2. Experts and Novices will be awarded points and awards separately unless noted in the class description.
+For example, the first Expert-ranked rider in a combined Expert/Novice race earns first-place Expert points and awards: the first Novice-ranked rider in a combined Expert/Novice race earns first-place Novice points and awards regardless of overall finishing position.

+3. Novices finishing in the top 3 in any of their Sportsman classes at the Grand National Finals and/or in the top five in points in any class in any Region may be advanced to Expert status the following season.
 Novice riders not meeting the above criteria may apply for advancement to Expert status by submitting a written request to WERA Headquarters, which may or may not be allowed pending review of the rider's performance and finishes by WERA Headquarters.
-Riders may decline advancement via writing or email to WERA Headquarters if they feel they are not ready to compete on the Expert level, and may or may not be allowed to retain Novice status pending review of the rider's performance and finishes by WERA Headquarters. - 4.
-A rider may apply to move down in status from Expert to Novice if: a) he has not competed for more than one year; or b) he is being beaten consistently by Novice riders.
-Riders may or may not be allowed to move down in status pending review of the rider's performance and finishes by WERA Headquarters. - 5.
-The WERA NATIONAL CHALLENGE SERIES shall consist of six to ten events at tracks across the country.
-The events will feature a points accumulating Championship Series for the WERA Superbike (Expert Only), Formula 2 (Expert and Novice), Formula 3 (no status designations), Open, 750 and 600cc Superstock (Expert & Novice), 600 & 750 Superbike (Expert & Novice), Lightweight Twins SS (Expert & Novice), and Heavyweight Twins Superbike (Expert & Novice).
+Riders may decline advancement via writing or email to WERA Headquarters if they feel they are not ready to compete on the Expert level, and may or may not be allowed to retain Novice status pending review of the rider's performance and finishes by WERA Headquarters.

+4. A rider may apply to move down in status from Expert to Novice if: a) he has not competed for more than one year; or b) he is being beaten consistently by Novice riders.
+Riders may or may not be allowed to move down in status pending review of the rider's performance and finishes by WERA Headquarters.

+5. The WERA NATIONAL CHALLENGE SERIES shall consist of six to ten events at tracks across the country.
+The events will feature a points accumulating Championship Series for the WERA Superbike (Expert Only), Formula 2 (Expert and Novice), Open, 750, 600 and 400cc Superstock (Expert & Novice), 600 & 750 Superbike (Expert & Novice), Lightweight Twins SS (Expert & Novice), and Heavy-weight Twins Superbike (Expert & Novice).
 The final National Challenge Series Championship event will be held at the Grand National Finals.
 Participation in WERA Sportsman Classes may also be available on WERA National Challenge Series weekends (see the WERA yearly schedule for more information).

-- 6. WERA divides the country into geographic areas.
+6. WERA divides the country into geographic areas.
 Within each area a series of sprint races are held.
 The Sportsman/Vintage Regional Class Champion will be the racer with the highest point accumulation in their class at the end of the season in each region.
 The Sportsman National Class Champion shall be the rider who wins his/her class at the Grand National Finals.
-The Vintage National Champion will be the rider with the highest point accumulation in their class at the end of the year taking their 4 best finishes for the Saturday Vintage classes and 6 best for the Sunday Vintage classes at any Vintage round throughout the year and adding it to their finsh at the GNF which will count for double points. - 7.
-A group of long-distance races each lasting from four (4) to twenty-four (24) hours held at tracks across the country is designated the WERA National Endurance Series, which is described in detail in Chapter 10. - 8.
-Points earned at all Sportsman Championship events count toward an invitation to the Grand National Final.
-The top 15 riders in points in each class in each Region will be invited to the Grand National Final.
-Points are kept in their respective regional area.
-Exceptions are races designated as Crossover events for specific areas.
-Points will be awarded for finishes in the National Challenge Series and Sportsman Series as follows:
+The Vintage National Champion will be the rider with the highest point accumulation in their class at the end of the season are vintage National Champion will be the rider with the highest point accumulation in their class at the end of the year taking their 6 best finishes from any Vintage rounds throughout the year and adding it to their finsh at the GNF which will count for double points.

+7. A group of long-distance races each lasting from four (4) to twenty-four (24) hours held at tracks across the country is designated the WERA National Endurance Series, which is described in detail in Chapter 10.

+8. Points earned at all Sportsman Championship events count toward an invitation to the Grand National Final.
+Points will be awarded for finishes in the National Challenge Series, Vintage Series and Sportsman Series as follows: